-I am an associate professor of Pharmacology (2009), currently working as senior researcher and leader of my own research group at the division of clinical pharmacology, Department of Laboratory Medicine, Karolinska Institutet.
+I am a Professor of Tropical Pharmacology, senior researcher and leader of my own research group at the division of clinical pharmacology, Department of Laboratory Medicine, Karolinska Institutet.
 My research is on global health pharmacology including maternal and child health in Sub Saharan Africa, where the disease burden is paramount and yet little is known about the impact of host-genetic factors, drug interactions, coinfections and comorbidity, and nutrition on both the safety and efficacy of therapy.
 I have conducted several prospective observational studies, randomized clinical trials, drug interaction and dose optimization studies focusing on major public health problems including treatment of the three most deadly infectious diseases (HIV/AIDS, tuberculosis, and malaria), neglected tropical diseases and antimicrobial resistance that claim millions of lives worldwide, especially in low-income countries.
 I have conducted several major clinical trials, pharmacogenetics, pharmacokinetics, pharmacodynamics, and drug interaction studies, biomarker discovery and validation studies for drug-induced liver injury, antimicrobial resistance and Hospital-acquired infections; pharmacovigilance and postmarking surveillance involving mass drug administration and immunization in resource-limited countries.

 I have received several national and international external research grants in competition as a principal investigator.
 My research projects and external funding has created opportunities for 10 completed and 8 ongoing PhD students at Karolinska Institutet, and > 110 original research publications in peer-reviewed scientific journals.